RobinRTN/ChuckApp/README.md

 ### Technical Stack

-- **Ruby on Rails**: Robust and reliable backend development.
+- **Ruby on Rails**: Full-stack
-- **PostgreSQL**: Powerful database management.
+- **PostgreSQL**
-- **Twilio**: Integrated for efficient communication.
+- **Twilio**: Sending Text Messages and emails to users / clients when new booking or update
-- **Stimulus.js**: Enhanced front-end interactivity.
+- **Stimulus.js**: Probably ot the best choice but learned a lot about JS as quite close to vanilla logic
-- **Progressive Web App (PWA)**: Ensuring a seamless and app-like user experience.
+- **Progressive Web App (PWA)**: Ensuring a seamless and app-like user experience on mobile - managed to add the notifications aswell

 ### Reflections

 The backend was a pleasure to work with, offering flexibility and power.
 However, the front-end complexity escalated due to our choice of tech stack.
-For future iterations, considering a React-based front-end seems a more efficient approach.
+For todays perspective, I would have definitly picked a React-based front-end to handle the complexity better.
 This project adheres to the typical stack taught at Le Wagon, serving as a testament to the practical applications of the skills learned there.

 ### Achievements